sauradip/fewshotQAT/README.md

-# Official Repository of "Few Shot Temporal Action Localization using Query Adaptive Transformer" accepted in BMVC,2021, Virtual
+# Few Shot Temporal Action Localization using Query Adaptive Transformer

+Accepted in BMVC 2021.

-Code will be added soon
+Code will be added soon ( delay due to CVPR workload )